joanLeBaptiste/combat-Shrek-game/README.md

 ## Game Description

 The turn-based combat game on the theme of Shrek allows between 2 and 4 players to engage in battles using characters from the Shrek universe.
-Players take turns to select actions such as attacking, defending, or using special abilities to defeat their opponents.
+Players take turns to select actions such as attacking, and moving.

 ## Features

 - **Number of Players:** 2 to 4 players can participate in a single game session.
 - **Characters:** Incorporates the four main characters from the Shrek films: Shrek, Fiona, Donkey, and Puss in Boots.
-- **Gameplay:** Players engage in turn-based combat, strategizing their moves to outwit opponents and emerge victorious.
+- **Gameplay:** turn-based combat
-- **Development Environment:** Initially developed using CodeBlocks and later migrated to Clion for enhanced development experience.
+- **Development Environment:** Initially developed using CodeBlocks and later migrated to Clion
 - **Graphics:** Utilizes Allegro 4.4 library for rendering graphics and providing an engaging visual experience.

 ## How to Play